mhuss.com

 Unfortunately, the HT winding is an unusual voltage value, meant for a full wave bridge, and separate bias windings are also rare (as opposed to a Fender-style bias tap off the main HT secondary).

 Heyboer Transformers in Michigan, USA, is now making Hiwatt-style PTs which have the same set of secondary windings as the original, but with an improved (higher) bias voltage winding.
-Their part number is HTS-8206.
-Mojo is their retail outlet for these.
-Note that this is currently available in either single 120v primary or dual 120v (switchable 120 to 240 volt only), and is therefore not a drop-in replacement.
+Again, VHR is a good retail outlet for these.

 Main Hiwatt Page